Our communication skills are our greatest gift, talent and responsibility. They offer key first impressions and hold a lasting impact.

 The number of those who have chosen to co-habitate rather than marry is growing daily and worldwide.
 Maybe in subtle fashion

 we are moving towards a better alternative.
 Outdated religious dogma may be on its way out.
 People are considering their options

 and choosing personal preference and individual need rather than abiding by the rules made to govern the masses.

 Is marriage the right choice for you?
 Will the legal contract hold any value, does it positively come with guarantees of bliss and

 contentment?
-Would your partner leave without the contract in place?
-It would be time to consider your choice if that is an
+Would our partner leave without the contract in place?
+It would be time to consider your choice if that is an option.

-option.
-Take away the glamor and glitter of the ceremony, the hopes and dreams for the fairy tale future and you are left with
+Take away the glamor and glitter of the ceremony, the hopes and dreams for the fairy tale future and you are left with the realities.

 |Welcome to The Library

 Here you will find articles relative to everyday living.
 If there are subjects of interest you would like to read,